NCBI-Codeathons/psss-team2/benchmarking/doc/Manual.md

   or more paths to metagenomic samples.
 * The path to an executable that will run the code being benchmarked

-These inputs are provided in [??Yaml file??]
+These inputs are provided in [the workflow config file](../config/config.yaml).

 ## Outputs
 The benchmarking tool runs the code to be benchmarked then produces a report that includes